-- Natural and human-made water features such as running water, pools, ponds, and small containers of water provide drinking and bathing opportunities for pollinators. - Ensure the water sources have a shallow or sloping side so the pollinators can easily approach the water without drowning.
+Natural and human-made water features such as running water, pools, ponds, and small containers of water provide drinking and bathing opportunities for pollinators.

+• Ensure the water sources have

+- a shallow or sloping side so the pollinators can easily approach the water without drowning.
 Your current landscape probably includes many of these elements.
 Observe wildlife activity in your farm fields, woodlands, and gardens to determine what actions you can take to encourage other pollinators to feed and nest.
 Evaluate the placement of individual plants and water sources and use your knowledge of specific pollinator needs to guide your choice and placement of additional plants and other habitat elements.
 Minor changes by many individuals can positively impact the pollinator populations in your area.
-Watch for - and enjoy - the changes in your landscape! - CAUTION LAND MANAGERS: Remember that pesticides are largely toxic to pollinators.
-Extreme caution is warranted if you choose to use any pesticide.
-Strategically apply pesticides only for problematic target species.
+Watch for - and enjoy - the changes in your landscape! - CAUTION LAND MANAGERS: Remember that many insecticides are toxic to pollinators.
+Extreme caution is warranted if you choose to use any insecticide.
+Strategically apply insecticides only for problematic target species.

-Alfalfa, canola, apples, and grapes are a few of the food crops in the Central Laurentians that will benefit from strong native bee populations that boost pollination efficiency.
+Many tree fruit, berry, and vegetable crops are grown in British Columbia, and they will benefit from strong native bee populations that boost pollination efficiency.
 Incorporate different plants throughout the farm that provide food for native populations when targeted crops are not in flower.